etnad101/school-notes/ES-110/Week 7.md

 - Human activity makes more carbon than these carbon sinks can naturally remove from the air

 # Lecture 2: Future risks of climate change
-## Midterm
-- weeks 4, 5, 6, 7
-- Chapters 8, 11, 12, 13
-- 12.1-12.4 will be covered on the test

-1 A4 cheatsheet allowed, both sides
-10-15 short answer (1 mark each)
-10-15 multiple choice (1-2 marks each)
-takes ~45 minutes to complete

 ## Physical impacts of climate change
 - Average temperatures will continue to rise